wcfrobert/wcfrobert.github.io/_posts/2023-02-07-turkeysyria.md

 The safest place you can be during an earthquake is inside a hospital, elementary school, police station, fire station, or buildings for essential services.
 These structures are designed to higher regulatory standards and are required to remain operational even after an earthquake.

 * Single family homes are also most likely okay.
 Dry walls might crack, bookshelves might fall, but these structures are just too light for the seismic acceleration to do any significant structural damage
 * Super-tall skyscrapers are also quite safe from earthquakes.
 The frequency content of most earthquakes is too high to match the skyscrapers' low frequency of vibration.
 The design of many super-tall buildings are actually governed by wind and occupancy comfort considerations over earthquakes.
 You might still get very sea-sick on the top floor.
 In some ways, you're probably safer inside as it protects you from falling debris and cladding.
 [Check out this video which shows how building's period of vibration can drastically affect its behavior](https://www.iris.edu/hq/inclass/video/building_resonance__boss_model_construction__use).
-I can't comment on the soil quality issue in SF though.
-The level of uncertainty in geotechnical engineering is even more staggered.
+One area of uncertainty is soil quality; especially in SF.
 I'm not a geotechnical engineer so I can't make an informed opinion beyond that.